 And then there’s the downside if the goal seems too far off or impossible to achieve.
 I think: I’m not any good; I’ll never be able to be enlightened.
 What is wrong with me that I can’t experience even a moment of complete release?
 Thus, as I have previously noted, “….the practitioner who accepts the view that nirvana can be experienced if one engages diligently in meditation is thus more likely to be frustrated, as well as plagued by self-doubt and self-judgments about his or her practice.
 Further, the pressure that we experience in a capitalist society to compete with others and ourselves is reinforced, as is the tendency to cling to a particular outcome”.
 (3)

+I’m well aware that all traditions in Buddhism acknowledge these traps and identify ways to avoid them.
 For example, in the Mahayana tradition, the Bodhisattva ideal highlights the responsibility to help all beings attain nirvana; individual striving for liberation is deemphasized.

 While I have great respect for those practitioners who believe that nirvana is as an essential aspect of Buddhism, in my view nirvana is inconsistent with a secular Buddhist world-view and can have negative effects on practitioners, insofar as it may reinforce some of the very tendencies meditation practice is trying to diminish.